Narrowing down the Hubble tension to the first two rungs of distance ladders: Introduction

 Based on the magnitude-redshift relation of the PantheonPlus supernovae (SNe), \citeauthor{Huang:2024erq} has identified a model-independent and calibration-independent $\sim4\sigma$ tension in the intercept $a_B$ of the apparent magnitude-logarithmic distance relation between the local inhomogenous-scale ($z<0.0233$) SNe and Hubble-flow homogenous-scale ($0.0233<z<0.15$) SNe, which seemingly indicated local-scale new physics or systematics.
 Different from the potential systematics in distance measurements suggested in Refs.~\cite{Freedman:2024eph,Perivolaropoulos:2024yxv}, the $a_B$ tension directly points to the SN systematics which has been thoroughly investigated and estimated in Ref.~\cite{Riess:2021jrx}.
 Rough discussions concerning the possible causes of the $a_B$ tension have been provided in Ref.~\cite{Huang:2024erq}, but the true origin still needs further investigation.

 The $\sim 1\%$ $H_0$ determination of SH0ES comes from the well-constructed three-rung local distance ladder~\cite{Riess:2021jrx}.
-Great efforts have been devoted to eliminate the potential systematics in each rung of the full ladder since any unidentified systematics in a certain rung will propagate to the next rung, and may eventually lead to an illusive inconsistency in the latter rungs.
-For instance, the distance inconsistencies mentioned in Ref.~\cite{Freedman:2024eph} would inevitably result in the absolute magnitude $M_B$ difference within the second-rung calibration and subsequent $H_0$ fluctuations in the third-rung fitting, which misleadingly disguises the distance systematics into either SN systematics or new physics.
+Great efforts have been devoted to ensuring the reliability of each rung.
+Any potential systematics in the former rung may propagate to the latter rung and eventually accumulate into the last rung, leading to a hidden systematics-biased $H_0$ measurement.
+This may mislead one to search for SN systematics or new physics from the last rung instead of systematics in the former rungs.
 Therefore, the individual inspection of each rung is of essential importance.

 The present work proposes to explore in depth the true origin of $a_B$ tension and check for the distance-ladder consistency from eliminating the $a_B$ tension.
 By combining recent research status~\cite{Freedman:2024eph,Riess:2024vfa,Huang:2024erq} and cross-checking with a few other works~\cite{Kenworthy:2022jdh,Uddin:2023iob}, we raise the awareness that the Hubble tension should seek for resolutions from either local-scale new physics or local systematics in the first two-rung distance measurements, rather than from the third-rung SN systematics including a late-time $M_B$ transition.
 The causes of the Hubble tension are thus further narrowed down.